khuram-masood/khuram-masood.github.io/_posts/2015-12-10-grunt-soundSpriteSheet.md

-### Combines audio files into one audio file and creates json data for cue points.
+### Merges audio files into one audio file and creates json data for cue points.

+# supported formats
+    * mp3
+    * ogg

+> Compatabile with Howlerjs